-As announced earlier today, Wesfarmers and its joint venture partner Genesee & Wyoming ("G&W") have entered into an agreement to sell the Australian Railroad Group ("ARG") to Babcock & Brown and Queensland Rail.
+On 14 February 2006, Wesfarmers and its joint venture partner Genesee & Wyoming ("G&W") announced that they had entered into an agreement to sell the Australian Railroad Group ("ARG") to Babcock & Brown and Queensland Rail.
 Completion of the transaction, which also involves separation of the South Australian operations from ARG and Wesfarmers disposing of its rail interests in that state to G&W, is expected before the end of the current financial year following certain regulatory approvals.
 Wesfarmers expects to record a pre-tax profit on sale of approximately \$235 million.